 What is the Pithi or Haldi ceremony in a Gujarati wedding?

-The Pithi or Haldi ceremony involves applying turmeric paste to the bride and groom, symbolizing purification and beautification.
+The Pithi or Haldi ceremony involves applying turmeric paste to the bride and groom, symbolising purification and beautification.
 This ritual marks the couple's emotional and spiritual preparation for their marriage.

 How do you prepare for a Gujarati wedding photoshoot?